JustinNicholas/weekend-movie-sagas/INSTRUCTIONS.md

 This should show:

-- an input field (for the movie title)
-- an input field (for the movie poster image URL))
-- a textarea (for the movie description)
-- a dropdown (for the genres)
+x an input field (for the movie title) x an input field (for the movie poster image URL)) k a textarea (for the movie description) x a dropdown (for the genres)

 The Add Movie page should have the buttons: